linjungz/chat-with-your-doc/README.md

 `Gradio` is used for quickly building the Web GUI and `Hupper` is used to ease the development.

 For development purpuse, you may run `python watcher.py` to start the web gui.
 Or you may directly run `python chat_web.py` without monitoring the change of the source files.

+## Reference

+`Langchain` is leveraged to quickly build a workflow interacting with Azure GPT-4. `ConversationalRetrievalChain` is used in this particular use case to support chat history.
+You may refer to this [link](https://python.langchain.com/en/latest/modules/chains/index_examples/chat_vector_db.html) for more detail.

+For `chaintype`, by default `stuff` is used.
+For more detail, please refer to this [link](https://docs.langchain.com/docs/components/chains/index_related_chains)

+## Credits

+- The LangChain usage is inspired by [gpt4-pdf-chatbot-langchain](https://github.com/mayooear/gpt4-pdf-chatbot-langchain)
+- The Web GUI is inspired by [langchain-ChatGLM](https://github.com/imClumsyPanda/langchain-ChatGLM)
+- The processing of documents is inspired by [OpenAIEnterpriseChatBotAndQA](https://github.com/RicZhou-MS/OpenAIEnterpriseChatBotAndQA)

 ## License